athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 - daily-total-female-births.csv^3

-Save the file with the filenamedaily-total-female-births.csvin your current working directory.
-We can load this dataset as a PandasSeriesusing the functionreadcsv()and summarize the shape of the dataset.
+Save the file with the filename `daily-total-female-births.csv` in your current working directory.
+We can load this dataset as a PandasSeriesusing the function readcsv()and summarize the shape of the dataset.

 # load